 If you have taken the school-leaving qualifications of your home country and these are not of a sufficiently advanced level to enter straight into our first year, we need to see that you have the potential to study at higher level.
 Initially we would want to see you had strong grades in Mathematics and Sciences at high school and also that you meet the University's English Language requirement.

 You may be taking A levels or other qualifications which do not include sufficient Mathematics and/or Science for us to consider you for first year entry, making the Foundation Year route appropriate.
 In these circumstances we would expect you to be gaining similar grades to our standard entry requirements, for example, in the region of BBB for A level.
-If you are applying from the UK, we would invite you for interview as we do all suitable applicants.

 See our information on how to apply for the Foundation Year.